Weather and climate – When to visit

 Springtime in the Arctic is probably the locals’ favorite season.
 Snowmobiles are roaring and bustling through the sweeping landscape, sausages are sizzling over sparkling fires and floats are bobbing softly in the small man-made ice holes.
 The days are getting longer and brighter with the effervescent return of the sun, which also brings mild weather – delightfully welcomed after months of sub-zero temperatures and short days.
 The northern lights are slowly fading away when the light arrives, so this is the last chance to catch the Aurora Borealis the season.

 The spring season also means harvest season at Icehotel when thousands of tons of natural ice is extracted in big blocks from Torne River.
 March and April are the best months to harvest; the ice has grown thick after several months of snow and sub-zero temperatures.
 The huge ice blocks are cut and lifted from the river using special machines and tools and is then stored in the ice storage during the summer months for the making of new ice rooms, bars and ice products come fall.
-In late April, when the winter season is over and Icehotel slowly starts to melt back into Torne River, Icehotel 365 is still open, with 20 suites and Icebar, offering an ice experience year-round.
+In late April, when the winter season is over and Icehotel slowly starts to melt back into Torne River, Icehotel 365 is still open, with 18 suites, the Experience room and Icebar, offering an ice experience year-round.